top of page

 In 2011 a Strategic Plan to provide more residency training in Alabama was devised.
 The plan was to begin conversations with hospitals who might be interested in graduate medical education in addition to their taking medical students.
 AMEC submitted a proposal to Governor Bentley requesting funding to assist hospitals start new GME programs.
 The effort was funded in the State Budgets FY 2017, 2018, and 2019.

-In 2019, more than 12 hospitals have expressed interest in/or already are in the development process to start new GME programs.
-Two programs, South Baldwin Regional Medical Center in Foley (FM) and Southeast Health in Dothan (IM) began their first class in 2018; North Alabama Medical Center in Florence and Thomas Hospital in Fairhope began their first class in 2020.
+Two programs, Family Medicine at Baldwin Health in Foley and Internal Medicine at Southeast Health in Dothan began their first class in 2018.
+North Alabama Medical Center (NAMC) in Florence and Thomas Hospital in Fairhope began their Internal Medicine programs in 2020.
 Southeast Health began a second program, a Transitional Year, in 2022.
-Gadsden Regional Medical Center began its program in FM the same year.
-Four additional programs matched in 2023: psychiatry program at NAMC, Family Medicine program at Jackson Hospital in Montgomery; and at Crestwood Medical Center in Huntsville both a Family and Internal Medicine program.
+Gadsden Regional Medical Center began its Family Medicine program the same year.
+Four additional programs matched in 2023: Psychiatry at NAMC, Family Medicine at Jackson Hospital in Montgomery; and at Crestwood Medical Center in Huntsville both a Family and Internal Medicine program.

 SH '18 Residents.jpg